Robotics-BUT/Brno-Urban-Dataset/README.md

 ## Acknowledgement

 The research was supported by ECSEL JU under the project H2020 737469 AutoDrive - Advancing fail-aware, fail-safe, and fail-operational electronic components, systems, and architectures for fully automated driving to make future mobility safer, affordable, and end-user acceptable.
 This research has been financially supported by the Ministry of Education, Youth and Sports of the Czech republic under the project CEITEC 2020 (LQ1601).

+The work has been performed in the project NewControl: Integrated, Fail-Operational, Cognitive Perception, Planning and Control Systems for Highly Automated Vehicles, under grant agreement No 826653/8A19006.
+The work was co-funded by grants of Ministry of Education, Youth and Sports of the Czech Republic and  Electronic Component Systems for European Leadership Joint Undertaking (ECSEL JU).